Economy of Tibet: Chinese development efforts

+In general, China's minority regions have some of the highest per capita government spending public goods and services.
+Providing public goods and services in these areas is part of a government effort to reduce regional inequalities, reduce the risk of separatism, and stimulate economic development.
+Tibet has the highest amount of funding from the central government to the local government as of at least 2019.
+Also as of at least 2019, Tibet has the highest total per capita government expenditure of any region in China, including the highest per capita government expenditure on health care, the highest per capita government expenditure on education, and the second highest per capita government expenditure on social security and employment.

 The Chinese government allocates yearly economic and financial aid packages to the Tibet Autonomous Region, an amount that academic Lin Chun of the London School of Economics and Political Science characterizes as "enormous."
-China's most recent Five Year Plan includes nearly USD $30 billion in Tibetan transportation infrastructure funding.
+China's most recent Five Year Plan includes nearly US$30 billion in Tibetan transportation infrastructure funding.

 From January 18–20, 2010 a national conference on Tibet and areas inhabited by Tibetans in Sichuan, Yunnan, Gansu and Qinghai was held in China and a substantial plan to improve development of the areas was announced.
 The conference was attended by CPC Politburo Standing Committee members: Hu Jintao, Wu Bangguo, Wen Jiabao, Jia Qinglin, Li Changchun, Xi Jinping, Li Keqiang, He Guoqiang and Zhou Yongkang signaling the commitment of senior Chinese leaders to development of Tibet and ethnic Tibetan areas.
 The plan calls for improvement of rural Tibetan income to national standards by 2020 and free education for all rural Tibetan children.
 The Chinese government has invested 310 billion yuan (about 45.6 billion U.S. dollars) in Tibet since 2001.
 "Tibet's GDP was expected to reach 43.7 billion yuan in 2009, up 170 percent from that in 2000 and posting an annual growth of 12.3 percent over the past nine years."
 Outside observers credited increased interest in Tibet to concern over Tibetan nationalism which resulted in ethnic unrest in 2008.

+Because the central government permits Tibet to have a preferentially low corporate income tax rate, many corporations have registered in Tibet.